garywiz/chaperone/doc/source/ref/command-line.rst

 .. option:: --show-dependencies

-   More complex service scenrios which use service directives :ref:`before <service.before>`, :ref:`after <service.after>` and :ref:`service_groups <service.service_groups>` can sometimes
+   More complex service scenarios which use service directives :ref:`before <service.before>`, :ref:`after <service.after>` and :ref:`service_groups <service.service_groups>` can sometimes
    require debugging to assure the startup sequence is correct.